Candida Martinelli's Italophile Site

 is based loosely on a real incident from the nearly-forgotten Third

 Afghan War, which lasted for only 26 days in 1919.
-Sandeman
+Major

 considers himself to be a mediocrity and a failure.
 Apart from his own